jsbin/learn/public/help/pro.md

 This second point is *really* important to us.
 JS Bin has existed for over 5 years with no income, running on hefty servers and thousands of development hours poured into it simply because knowing it was being used to teach others was motivation enough.

-Eventually we decided that to spend fully time on JS Bin, and to invest fully in it's infrastructure, JS Bin needed to sustain itself, hence Pro status.
+Eventually we decided that to spend full time on JS Bin, and to invest fully in it's infrastructure, JS Bin needed to sustain itself, hence Pro status.

 ## Pro features